top of page

 The Israelites were led into the promised land by Joshua.

-God prohibited Moses from leading the Israelites across the border into Canaan.
+God prohibited Moses from leading the Israelites across the border and into Canaan.

 This was God's way of reprimanding Moses for his anger management issue.

-When the Egyptian army attempted to recapture Moses and the slaves, how did they destroy them?
+25. How did the Egyptian army fail in its attempt to recapture Moses and the slaves?

 They drowned.